+Burglary in Arizona means entering onto private or public property with the intent to commit a theft or felony (Chapter 13 of the Arizona Revised Statutes).
 This type of criminal offense is also known as breaking and entering, home invasion, or housebreaking.
-A conviction for burglary can result in a lengthy prison sentence, expensive fines, restitution for the victims.
+A conviction for burglary can result in a lengthy prison sentence, expensive fines, and restitution for the victims.

-With more than 15 years of legal experience, we have the extensive knowledge of state theft laws to guide you through the intricacies of the criminal justice system and protect your rights and future.
+With more than 15 years of legal experience, we have extensive knowledge of state theft laws to guide you through the intricacies of the criminal justice system and protect your rights and future.

 Overview of Arizona Burglary Laws

 There are three types of burglary crimes in Arizona: first-degree, second-degree, and third-degree burglary.